 Here is a painting (Mulatto Man of Brazil from the book Albert Eckhout: een Hollandse kunstenaar in Braziliëof) of one of the mulatto soldiers serving in the Dutch garrison of Itamarca in the 1640s.
 I could see how my 9th Great Grandmother might have strayed from her prim and proper minister husband.
 Maybe this is even my 9th Great Grandfather.
 Note the ripe hanging cocoa fruit in the painting, in Dutch art of the 1500s and 1600s fruit is a symbol identified with sexuality and fertility.

 The Spanish and Portuguese had been in Brazil for over 100 years, and there were many mulatto soldiers, with mixed Spanish, African (slave) and Native parentage.
 The Africans were of South Central African descent – the Mbundu People of Portugese Angola.

-As far as DNA goes, when it is under 1% it could be caused by “noise” but when it is repeated from two different tests and also in my kids’ test then it is not caused by “noise”.
+As far as DNA goes, when it is under 1% it could be caused by “noise” but when it is repeated from two different tests and also in my kids’ tests then it is a legitimate non-noise percentage.

 The two ships, the Ark and the Dove carried the first two hundred settlers to Maryland, and established St. Mary’s City, which became the Provincial Capital.

 Thomas Francis Greene was appointed the 2nd Provincial Governor of the colony of Maryland in 1647, by the royally chartered Proprietor of Maryland, Cecilius Calvert, 2nd Baron Baltimore.
 He replaced Leonard Calvert, who had been the first Governor of the Province and died in office.
 After one year, Governor Green was replaced by William Stone.

 In addition to Provincial Governor of Maryland he was also at various times a Member of His Lordship’s Council, Commissioner of the Treasury and Magistrate.